flowroute/flowroute-sdk-v3-php/README.md

 ### E911 Address Management

-Flowroute PHP Library v3 allows you to make HTTP requests to the <span class="code-variable">e911s</span> resource of Flowroute API v2: <span class="code-variable">https://api.flowroute.com/v2/e911s</span>
+The Flowroute PHP Library v3 allows you to make HTTP requests to the <span class="code-variable">e911s</span> resource of Flowroute API v2: <span class="code-variable">https://api.flowroute.com/v2/e911s</span>

 All of the E911 address management methods are encapsulated in `e911_demo.php`.